dvklopfenstein/PrincetonAlgorithms/doc/README_Substring_Search.md

 ## Examples
 ### [ex1](#table-of-contents-for-examples)
-1. KMP Example
+1. Run KMP:
-Running a pattern match
 ```
 >>> test_KMP.py ababac aabdacaababacdaa
 ```
-Shows the 1st occurance of the pattern in the text
+Shows the 1st occurance of the pattern(ababac) in the text(aabdacaababacdaa)
 ```
 text:    aabdacaababacdaa
 pattern:        ababac
 ```
-And prints the DFA(Deterministic finite state automatom) created using the pattern
+And prints the DFA (Deterministic finite state automatom) created using the pattern
 ```
      a b a b a c
      0 1 2 3 4 5 <- Current State